PEZ/calva-legacy/README.md

+# Calva Legacy

-# Calva: Clojure & ClojureScript support for VS Code
+This extension is an old version of [Calva: Clojure & ClojureScript support for VS Code](https://github.com/BetterThanTomorrow/calva.git).
+Please see that and install that instead.

-[Integrated REPL, linting, inline eval, test runner, and more](https://marketplace.visualstudio.com/items?itemName=cospaia.clojure4vscode).
-Powered by Cider & nRepl.
+The rest of this text is for if you are still insisting on using this old extension. 😀

 About the name: *Calva is short for Calvados, a liquid gifted to humanity from God.
 It is made from Cider.*